 See you in, and out, of court

 In practical terms, only about 7% of medical malpractice cases ever end up in a trial.
-The module notes that it can take a case take two to four years to go to trial.
+The module notes that it can take a case two to four years to go to trial.
 Here’s what to expect.

 Before a trial: The physician or facility will receive an official complaint.
 It will claim a physician or facility—the defendants—are liable and ask for compensation.
 The defendants’ attorney will typically deny the allegations and a process called pre-trial discovery will begin.
 That’s the exchange of information from both sides of the case, including medical records, written and in-person statements from witnesses and other evidence relevant to the case.

 At the conclusion of discovery, the court may decide that there is insufficient evidence for a case to go to trial, the case may be settled or dropped by the patient, or a trial will begin.